 Gwinnett County Tree Ordinance

-Permit Required: NO (residential)
+Permit Required: No (Residential)

 The fundamental goal of the Tree Ordinance of Gwinnett County is for the healthy preservation of trees as part of the land development, building construction, and grub and timber harvest processes.
-It is not intended to regulate individual properties or homeowners where activities do not require a land disturbance, building construction, timber harvest permit or do not encroach upon or disturb protected buffer zones and waterways.
+It is not intended to regulate individual properties or homeowners where activities do not require a land disturbance, building construction, timber harvest permit or does not encroach upon or disturb protected buffer zones and waterways.

 To be classified as a specimen tree the tree must be in fair or better condition and either equal or surpass the following diameter sizes:

-- Large hardwoods – 28” DBH
+- Large Hardwoods – 28” DBH

 - Large Softwoods – 30″ DBH

-- Small native flowering – 12″ DBH – Eastern Redbud, Flowering Dogwood, Serviceberry, Sourwood
+- Small Native Flowering – 12″ DBH – Eastern Redbud, Flowering Dogwood, Serviceberry, Sourwood

-Specimen Tree: Any tree which has been determined by the County Arborist, County Extension Services, or Georgia Forestry Commission to be of high value because of its type, size, age, or other professional criteria, and has been so designated according to administrative standards established by the Department of Environment and Community.
+Any tree which has been determined by the County Arborist, County Extension Services, or Georgia Forestry Commission to be of high value because of its type, size, age, or other professional criteria, and has been so designated according to administrative standards established by the Department of Environment and Community.